 I now understand that the decisions I make impact the entire organization.
 If I make a series of wrong decisions, it could impact how we end up financially at the end of the year.

 The impact of having more impact

-This realization has had a tremendous effect on everything I do at Traction® Tools.
+This realization has had a tremendous effect on everything I do at Bloom Growth.
 Before, I was just concerned with the individual person I was directly helping.
 Now, I’m constantly thinking of the greater good of the whole organization.
 I need to make sure that all of those tasks don’t negatively impact the rest of the organization farther down the line.

-Everyday, I have the entirety of Traction Tools in the forefront of my mind: How does HR’s work impact the success of the Sales team?
+Everyday, I have the entirety of Bloom Growth in the forefront of my mind: How does HR’s work impact the success of the Sales team?
 How does Engineering impact IT?
 I see all the pieces of the puzzle and look at how everyone’s work fits together.

 It’s a huge responsibility.
 Countless lives are impacted by the success of one small organization.
 It’s not just the employees who are affected; it’s their families, our community, our partners and vendors, and the EOS® community as a whole.
 My work helps provide the opportunity for everyone to live what EOS calls their EOS Life®—doing the work we love to do, with people we love to work with and getting compensated appropriately.
 I come to work every day wanting everyone I work with to live that kind of life.

 Now that I’m learning to lead appropriately, the people under me can manage their own departments with greater freedom.
 My job is to clear obstacles and lead our team in the right direction, so managers have the space and capacity to run their own departments.
 Then, I get to elevate myself to do all the higher-value things that I love to do.

 When a manager comes to me with a problem, I don’t have the same knee-jerk reaction to solve it for them anymore.
 I don’t have to take on that burden.
 Instead, I can empower them to solve the issue themselves.
 Then, they’re free to do all the things in their department that they love to do.